 You have the benefit of the kayak’s tarpaulin bottom as added protection from punctures.
 You don’t have to worry about sinking when one of the multiple air chambers is punctured – your kayak will still float for as long as the other chambers are intact.

 You can either go on a solo kayaking trip or take a friend along – the middle seat can be removed or added, respectively, which I find to be such a great feature.

 The 22-gauge PVC material is known for its durability against common puncture threats, such as small rocks, while the semi-rigid I-beam floor adds rigidity to the entire frame.

 The Airtight System reduces the risks of sinking although you must still avoid things on the water that can puncture the kayak’s surface.
 The multiple air chambers also reduce the risks of sinking because the kayak will stay afloat even when one air chamber is punctured.
 You should have enough time to get to shore and repair the damage.
 Your chances of being too wet while on the water can be reduced, too, because of the spray covers.

 Full inflation can be achieved within 5-10 minutes with either a hand pump or a foot pump.
 Once on the water, the kayak can carry up to 400 pounds of weight for both the rider and his gear.
 You will find its inflated dimensions to be spacious even when there are two people on board.

 8. Sevylor Quikpak K5 1-Person Kayak

-Your inflatable kayak can also quickly deflated after use, stored in its backpack system, and stowed into your car’s trunk.
+Your inflatable kayak can also quickly deflate after use, be stored in its backpack system, and stowed into your car’s trunk.

 Durability being the name of the game in Sevylor Quikpak K5 1-Person Kayak, you will be satisfied with its 24-gauge PVC material and quality construction suitable for rugged use in lakes and rivers.